nirmata/pov/README.md

 This repository is designed to help you explore and evaluate the capabilities of [Nirmata Enterprise For Kyverno (N4K)](https://nirmata.com/nirmata-enterprise-for-kyverno/) through self-service guides and workflows.

+## Policy-as-Code
+Policy as code ensures consistent, automated enforcement of policies across the software lifecycle, enabling teams to shift left and scale governance.
+To implement it effectively, evaluate solutions against a [Policy-as-Code checklist](./PaC.md) to ensure they support version control, automation, testing, and integration with your workflows.

 ## What You'll Find Here
 * Guides for Nirmata Products: